fjcoding/at20/gitpg/README.md

 1. Push your branch \<your name\>/userinfo to remote repo

 ## Practice 3
-1. Make sure to have a local branch tracking remote dev/info branch
-1. Switch to dev/info branch
+1. Switch to local main branch
 1. Create a branch \<your name\>/techinfo and switch to created branch
 1. Under gitgp/\<your name\> folder, add a file "techinfo"
 1. Edit techinfo file and list your favorite programming languages separated by commas in one single line